MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rxexecby.md

 # Quick start: Parallel processing on partitioned data with rxExecBy

 Many of our enterprise customers don’t have a "big data, big model" problem.
 They have a "small data, many models" problem, where there is a need to train separate models such as ARIMA (for time-series forecasting) or boosted trees over a large number of small data sets.
-The trained models can then be used for time-series predictions, or to score fresh data for each of those small data partitions.
-Typical examples include time-series forecasting of smart meters for households, revenue forecasting for product lines, and loan approvals for bank branches.
+The trained models could be used for time-series predictions, or to score fresh data for each small data partition.
+Typical examples include time-series forecasting of smart meters for households, revenue forecasting for product lines, or loan approvals for bank branches.

 The new `rxExecBy` function in [RevoScaleR](scaler/scalerd.md) is designed for use cases calling for high-volume parallel processing over a large number of small data sets.
 Given this data profile, you can use `rxExecBy` to read in the data, partition the data, and then call a function to iterate over each partition in parallel.